Professor Katharine Murphy

 Associate Professor of Hispanic Studies and Comparative Literature

 Prof. Katharine Murphy specialises in early twentieth-century Spanish fiction, Modernism and Comparative Literature.

-Katharine's book Bodies of Disorder: Gender and Degeneration in Baroja and Blasco Ibáñez (Cambridge: Legenda, 2017) is published by Legenda's Studies in Hispanic and Lusophone Cultures: http://www.mhra.org.uk/publications/Bodies-Disorder.
-The book offers an original analysis of the ways in which late nineteenth-century medical discourses and cultural myths of degeneration focused on reproduction and the female body, and aligns the literary representations of these ideas in the works of two Spanish authors: one canonical, one bestselling.
+Katharine's most recent book Bodies of Disorder: Gender and Degeneration in Baroja and Blasco Ibáñez (Cambridge: Legenda, 2017) is published by Legenda's Studies in Hispanic and Lusophone Cultures: http://www.mhra.org.uk/publications/Bodies-Disorder.
+The book analyses the ways in which late nineteenth-century medical discourses and cultural myths of degeneration focused on reproduction and the female body, and aligns the literary representations of these ideas in the works of two Spanish authors.

-Katharine's first book, Re-reading Pío Baroja and English Literature (2004), applied a comparative approach to early twentieth-century Spanish and English prose fiction in order to highlight the central participation of Baroja and other Spanish authors in the development of European Modernism.
+Katharine's first book, Re-reading Pío Baroja and English Literature (Peter Lang, 2004), applied a comparative approach to early twentieth-century Spanish and English prose fiction in order to highlight the central participation of Baroja and other Spanish authors in the development of European Modernism.

 With two colleagues, Katharine co-organised the 60th Anniversary Conference of the Association of Hispanists of Great Britain and Ireland hosted by the University of Exeter in April 2015.
-The conference was supported by the Spanish Embassy and Santander Universities, with the attendance of the Spanish Ambassador: http://www.exeter.ac.uk/news/featurednews/title_446591_en.html
+The conference was supported by the Spanish Embassy and Santander Universities: http://www.exeter.ac.uk/news/featurednews/title_446591_en.html

 Katharine was appointed by the University of Exeter in 2001.
 She was promoted to Senior Lecturer in 2006 and Associate Professor in 2018.
 Her teaching focuses on twentieth-century Spanish literature and culture.